Skip to main content

-Across the Elbvororte, the Alster and the Harburg commuter belt, 20–40 agents compete on ImmoScout per district.
-We build agent websites with hanseatic restraint, district-precise SEO and discreet valuation paths — so you reach owners before they ever open the portal.
+Between the Elbvororte, Alster and Harburg's commuter belt, 20–40 agents compete per district on ImmoScout.
+We build agent websites with Hanseatic tone, district-accurate SEO and discreet review funnels — so you reach property owners before they ever go to a portal.

-Web design for real estate agents in Hamburg — city landmark
+Web design for real estate agents in Hamburg, landmark of the Hanseatic city

-Hamburg isn't one market — it's a gradient from the Elbchaussee to the Pinneberg commuter belt
+Hamburg is not one market — it's a gradient from the Elbchaussee to the Pinneberg commuter belt

-For an agent website, that means the head term 'real estate agent Hamburg' is too coarse.
-Visibility is built where owners actually search — district-precise ('agent Eimsbüttel', 'sell house Blankenese') and across the counties of the metropolitan region.
+For an agent website that means: 'Immobilienmakler Hamburg' as a catch-all term is too broad.
+Visibility comes where owners actually search — district-precise ('Makler Eimsbüttel', 'Haus verkaufen Blankenese') and in the metropolitan-region districts.
 That's exactly how we structure your site.

-Every district has its own real estate market — and property owners specifically search for agents who know their neighborhood.
+Every district has its own property market, and owners specifically look for agents who know their neighbourhood.
 We build your website so you become visible in the districts where you're active:

 Eimsbüttel